 Dune bashing is a popular pastime here, and if you’re an experienced off-roader, there’s plenty of fun to be had on the off road tracks that traverse the sands.

-As we’re fairly inexperienced in the off road department, especially driving on sand, and not totally convinced of google maps reliability in the desert, we opted to meet our hosts in nearby Al Wasil and follow them to our nomadic desert camp.
+As we’re fairly inexperienced in the off road department, especially driving on sand, and not totally convinced of Google maps reliability in the desert, we opted to meet our hosts in nearby Al Wasil and follow them to our nomadic desert camp for an overnight stay.

-Mysteriously strewn across a surreal rocky landscape, these extraordinary structures, of unknown origin or purpose date back more than 4,000 years.
+Mysteriously strewn across a surreal rocky landscape, these extraordinary structures of unknown origin and purpose date back more than 4,000 years.

 It’s a long, bone jarring drive to the Bat Necropolis on a reasonably well maintained rubbly track, but take it from us, you’ll appreciate having a 4WD rental for the trip.